mibe/electronics/USB-breaker/README.md

 * SPST switch (on/off switch)
 * Push button, normally open
 * Some wires

+## Enclosure
+The top half of the case is used as front panel, where the controls and indicator LED are mounted.
+See ```drilling plan.pdf``` for a drawing of the drill holes.

 ## Limitations
 This tool is not designed to work with high-current USB devices.
 It is designed for a standard USB device with draws 500 mA at maximum.
 Don't hook up a device which draws more current (like a phone, charger, fan or vacuum cleaner)!
 The rated load of the relay contacts is 1 A, though.